Escobaria abdita Řepka & Vaško

 How to Grow and Care

 Escobarias are very susceptible to rot and require well-drained soil, without any water excess or stagnation.
 It has been observed that the plants also suffer the environmental humidity, which should preferably remain very low (30 to 50 %).
 Avoid watering during the winter, when the plant is dormant.
 Watering Escobaria in cold environmental conditions will almost certainly lead to the death of the plant.
-In the growing season the plants, whose growth is typically quite slow, like to perceive a significant temperature difference between night and day.
+In the growing season, the plants, whose growth is typically quite slow, perceive a significant temperature difference between night and day.

 The experienced grower knows well the difficulties of survival of the members of this genus, which is certainly not one of the easiest to grow.
-The seed germination rate is lower than other genus and in fact other methods of propagation are preferable, as a offsets or cuttings.
+The seed germination rate is lower than other genera, and in fact, other propagation methods are preferable, as offsets or cuttings.